+I’m working up an illustration of my Dragonborn at a higher level.
+With some plate armour and a great-sword.
 I eventually settled on the colour scheme in the middle because it combines the white half-cape (symbolising his holy paladin nature) with the dull green coat … Continue readingLevelled Up Paladin

 Last week I quickly covered the basics of drawing up a continent and when we left off we had a rugged landmass, with mountain ranges and varied terrain types.
 This weeks entry will go over how I go about adding rivers, lakes, and forests.
 First … Continue readingHSK Worldbuilding – The Map, Part 2

 Like most DMs (GMs) I know, I really like the process of building a fantasy world from scratch and the thought exercises that go along with it.
 So I thought I’d document the whole thing in public.
 I get some cool content for the website … Continue readingHSK Worldbuilding – The Map, Part 1

 Another flooded room mapped out for that D&D Module.

 I’ve been working up some sketches of my next D&D character.
 A Dragonborn Paladin, who might be finding himself in Ravenloft soon.